richarvey/techshift-modernise/content/page/lab7.md

 #### Using an Application Load Balancer (ALB)

 The Application Load Balancer (ALB) is used to receive incoming requests and route them to a copy of the running Docker image in Fargate.
-To use a ALB we need to define three components.
+To use an ALB we need to define three components.
 The actual ALB instance, a listener and a target group.
 The ALB hosts both the listener and target group.
 The listener defines what port to listen on, in our case HTTP on port 80.
 It then sends the traffic to the target group.

 9) To add a load balancer add the following between the APIService and the Outputs section.